FourjsGenero/tool_fglstrmg/README.md

 2. Connect to the database
 3. Create the tables to store localized strings
 4. Define the global settings (default language, translation language)
-5. Import existing strings from .str files
+5. Import existing strings from sources
+6. Group strings together
-6. Translate strings to target languages
+7. Translate strings to target languages
-7. Produce
+8. Produce .str string files

 ## See also